-(4) (a) An appeal in terms of subsection (1) must be heard on the date and at the time 10 and place determined by the chairperson and the chairperson must inform the person appealing and any other party that has an interest in the appeal in writing of the date, time and place of the hearing.

-(b) The chairperson may, for the purposes of the hearing of an appeal-

-- (i) summon any person who may have material information concerning the 15 subject of the hearing or who has in his or her possession or custody or under his or her control any document which has any bearing upon the subject of the hearing, to appear before the board at a date, time and place specified in the summons, to be interrogated or to produce that document, and the chairperson may retain for examination any document so produced; - (ii) administer an oath to or accept an affirmation from any person called as a witness at the hearing; and - (iii) call any person present at the hearing as a witness and interrogate him or her and require him or her to produce any document in his or her possession or custody or under his or her control.
+- 43. (1) The Minister may refer an appeal to the Board. - (2) An appeal must be heard on the date and at the time and place determined by the 15 chairperson. - (3) The chairperson must inform the appellant and any other party that has an interest in the appeal in writing of the date, time and place of the hearing 30 days prior to the hearing. - (4) The chairperson may, for the purposes of the hearing of an appeal- - (a) summon any person who may have material information concerning the subject of the hearing or who has in his or her possession or custody or under his or her control any document which has any bearing upon the subject of the hearing, to appear before the Board at a date, time and place specified in the summons, to be questioned or to produce that document, and the chairperson 25 may retain for examination any document so produced; and - (b) administer an oath to or accept an affirmation from any person called as a witness at the hearing.